Generic Name: Tavaborole (ta va BOR ole)

 Brand Name: Kerydin

-- Before putting Kerydin on, clean the affected toenails and dry thoroughly.
+- Before putting Kerydin (tavaborole) on, clean the nails and dry well.

 - Let dry before covering with clothing.

 - Wash hands after use.

 - This medicine may catch on fire.
 Do not use near an open flame or while smoking.

 What do I do if I miss a dose?